vinitaparasrampuria/Vinita/README.md

 Uniformity in MCP by installing same kind of MCP at all sites for ease of operation.

 ##### Inter departmental Activities:
-•	Was involved in DG unloading activities at site.
+-Was involved in DG unloading activities at site.
-•	Initiated tree plantation activity at site.
+-Initiated tree plantation activity at site.
-•	Involvement in installation and commissioning of RSEB power.
+-Involvement in installation and commissioning of RSEB power.
-•	Study of power requirement for the plant for smooth changeover from 110V to 220V UPS supply.
+-Study of power requirement for the plant for smooth changeover from 110V to 220V UPS supply.

 ##### Asset Optimization:
-o	Tracking of non-moving inventory ensured, and NMI material made available across all sites that saved raising of purchase requisition orders and led to cost saving o	Ensured spares refurbishment of damaged materials and saved cost on purchase of new material o	Kept a track of Preventive Maintenance (PM) Compliance o	Vital Essential Desirable categorization of spares in SAP o	Organized  root cause analysis study for major trips and breakdowns o	Carried out ABC analysis and SCE analysis for instruments o	MOC implementation and close out. o	Digitalization of Notification types in SAP.
+-Tracking of non-moving inventory ensured, and NMI material made available across all sites that saved raising of purchase requisition orders and led to cost saving
+-Ensured spares refurbishment of damaged materials and saved cost on purchase of new material -Kept a track of Preventive Maintenance (PM) Compliance -Vital Essential Desirable categorization of spares in SAP -Organized  root cause analysis study for major trips and breakdowns -Carried out ABC analysis and SCE analysis for instruments -MOC implementation and close out.
+-Digitalization of Notification types in SAP.

 #### Projects
-Development of a QCM sensor for detection of trans-2-hexenal in tomatoes Year: 2016 | Conference Paper | Publisher: IEEE A coating material formed by the chemical reaction process of pentafluorobenzyl bromide (PFBBr), polyethylene glycol 6000 (PEG 6000), tri-ethyl amine and chloroform was developed.
-Different characterization of the sensor has been performed e.g. sensitivity, selectivity, repeatability, reproducibility and the performance was verified.
+-**Development of a QCM sensor for detection of trans-2-hexenal in tomatoes** Year: 2016 | Conference Paper | Publisher: IEEE<br/>
+A coating material formed by the chemical reaction process of pentafluorobenzyl bromide (PFBBr), polyethylene glycol 6000 (PEG 6000), tri-ethyl amine and chloroform was developed.
+Different characterization of the sensor has been performed e.g. sensitivity, selectivity, repeatability, reproducibility and the performance was verified.<br/>
 Tools: PCA and LDA in MATLAB

-Extraction and Quantification of Lycopene from Tomato samples using Cyclic Voltammetry Cyclic voltammetry based e-tongue in conjunction with UV-VIS spectroscopy was used to study the lycopene in various stages and different cultivars of tomato.
+-**Extraction and Quantification of Lycopene from Tomato samples using Cyclic Voltammetry**<br/>
+Cyclic voltammetry based e-tongue in conjunction with UV-VIS spectroscopy was used to study the lycopene in various stages and different cultivars of tomato.<br/>
 Tools: PCA and LDA in MATLAB

 #### Awards and Honours